Implementing Self-Management: Here's How It's Done

 4. Municipality Hollands Kroon

-Another example of an organization that has successfully transformed to self-management is the Dutch municipality of Hollands Kroon.
+Another example of an organization that has successfully transformed into self-management is the Dutch municipality of Hollands Kroon.
 This organization employs around 300 employees and - just like the other examples - has approached the transformation in its own way.
 Here's what it looked like.

 Phase 1: Blueprint

 The first step was to build a blueprint of the current way of working.
 All processes and their connections were mapped as best as they could.
 This involved every employee, to make sure results were accurate.
-These were collected via an online survey and in interviews.
+These were collected via an online survey and interviews.

 It should not come as a surprise that this revealed many processes and methods that were in desperate need of improvement.